-Goal 3: Become a Visible Economic Development Leader in the Greater Portland Region
+Goal 3: Become a Visible Economic Development Leader in the Greater Portland Region development forums, meetings, and hearings; and/or provide local resolutions of support for specific initiatives.

 Objective 3.1: Support local, county, regional, state, and federal land use, environmental, and transportation projects and initiatives that may positively impact or influence business development in Happy Valley.